Ronald John Selwyn March

 Ron was also for 61 years, a key member of the Richmond Rowing Club.
 He was credited with keeping the Club alive and functional during WWII and also with coaching with great success in the post war years.

-Despite his late adoption of the sport, (arising from a love of rugby during his education in the rugby heartland of NSW at St Augustine's College, Yass), he became a skilled and tough competitor, able to maintain his position in any boat despite his short stature.
+Despite his late adoption of the sport, (arising from a love of rugby during his education in the rugby heartland of NSW at St Augustine's College, Yass), he became a skilled and tough competitor, able to maintain his position in any boat.

 His early years at the Club were as follows: